NiklasTi/Extended-Evolutionary-Isolation-Forest/README.md

-# This is the code to the master thesis extended evolutionary isolation forest.
+# Extended Evolutionary Isolation Forest

-#
+ This is the code to the master thesis extended evolutionary isolation forest.
  In this git, no data sets are provided, so a user needs to download these themselves.
 The data used for the thesis can be found under http://odds.cs.stonybrook.edu/

  To run the code, open tester.py and adjust the data set as needed.